fine art by

 Collections by Medium

-I offer acrylic paintings on gallery-wrapped canvas, which makes framing optional.
+Lindsey’s paintings are on gallery-wrapped canvas, making frames optional.
 Current sizes range from 10″ x 10″ to 48″ x 48″.
-View Lindsey’s acrylics.
+View and collect Lindsey’s paintings.

 Scratchboards

-I work in scratchboard, because no other art medium offers the drama of black and white with the detail of a traditional etching quite like scratchboard.
+Lindsey works in scratchboard, because no other art medium offers the drama of black and white with exceptional detail.
 Collect an original scratchboard today!

 SITE-SPECIFIC ART INSTALLATIONS